The Pulse of K-Entertainment

 Who are the members of NCT 127 after Mark leaves?

-Following Mark's departure, NCT 127 continues as a seven-member group consisting of Johnny, Taeyong, Yuta, Doyoung, Jaehyun, Jungwoo, and Haechan, as confirmed by SM Entertainment's April 3, 2026 statement.
+After Mark's departure, NCT 127 continues as seven members: Johnny, Taeyong, Yuta, Doyoung, Jaehyun, Jungwoo, and Haechan, as confirmed in SM Entertainment's April 3, 2026 statement.
+Mark had been one of the unit's core rappers and most visible members since the group's 2016 launch, so the lineup change functions as a major structural reset for NCT 127.

 Who are the members of NCT Dream after Mark leaves?

-What is Mark's solo career after leaving NCT?
+What happens to Mark's solo career after leaving NCT?

 Share This Article